Thoughts on International Education

 千歳 強直.
 Chitose Tsuyoshi/Gochoku.
 This became his official name when his friend Tsuruta Akira took Chitose’s 'new' name to the government offices in Kumamoto and registered it there.
 Sometime in the 1950's

-千歳 強直 was the name Chinnen would use for the rest of his life.
-He would publish under it and indeed, it helped facilitate getting recognition as a 10th Dan on June, 2nd 1968.
-He was recognised thus by the All Okinawa Karate and Kobudo RengoSoKai.
-Above is a copy of his diploma:
+千歳 強直 was the name Chinen would use for the rest of his life.
+He would publish under it and indeed, it helped facilitate getting recognition as a Hanshi on June, 2nd 1968.
+He was recognised thus by the All Okinawa Karate and Kobudo RengoKai.
+Above is a copy of his diploma and it is signed by the following people: Higa Seitoku (Chairman), Uehara Seikichi (Head of examinations) and Matsuoka Seiho (Honorary chairman).
+At the time the presentation of Hanshi was the highest award possible in karate.
+This is NOT the document however, where he was awarded the 10th dan.
+I have been unable to track it down.

 Okinawan and Japanese Budo